LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-live-chat.md

 ## Customize your chat program

-LivePerson is the most advanced platform for any size organization, offering a slew of customization capabilities.  testTo ensure you are getting the most out of web messaging, develop and set up your preferences in three areas:
+LivePerson is the most advanced platform for any size organization, offering a slew of customization capabilities.
+To ensure you are getting the most out of web messaging, develop and set up your preferences in three areas:

 * **Customer experience:** design what your consumers will see when they interact with you - including the messaging window,  the banners, buttons and automatic text.
 Add bots and automation to be the first to answer.
 * **Agent experience**: Set up agent experience to ensure your reps are successful including predefined content and custom widgets